2021 National League Division Series

-The 2021 National League Division Series were two best-of-five-games series in Major League Baseball (MLB) to determine the participating teams of the 2021 National League Championship Series.
+The 2021 National League Division Series were two best-of-five-games series on the National League side in Major League Baseball’s 2021 postseason to determine the participating teams of the 2021 National League Championship Series.
 The three divisional winners, seeded first through third, and a fourth team — determined by the NL Wild Card Game — played in two series.
 These matchups were: